vanhoangkha/000042-PurchaseSavingPlans/content/3-Purchase-Saving-Plan/_index.md

 #### Purchase Savings Plan.

-Trong bước này chúng ta sẽ thử mua một gói Savings Plan tuỳ chỉnh mà  không thông qua Recommendations.
-Bạn sẽ không thể huỷ gói Savings Plan sau khi mua nếu chưa hết hạn.
-Trước khi thực hiện mua Savings Plan, bạn và đội ngũ của mình nên tính toán kỹ để có thể tận dụng tốt đc gói Savings Plan mình sẽ mua.
+In this step we will try to purchase a custom Savings Plan without going through Recommendations.
+You will not be able to cancel the Savings Plan after purchase if it has not expired.
+Before purchaseing Savings Plan, you and your team should calculate carefully so that you can make good use of the Savings Plan you will purchase.

-1. Tại trang Recommendations ở bước 2, click vào nút **Overview** ở menu bên trái để chuyển sang trang tổng quan, thể hiện thông tin các gói Savings Plan bạn đã mua.
+1. At the Recommendations page in step 2, click the **Overview** button on the left menu to switch to the overview page, showing the information of the Savings Plan packages you have purchased.

 ![Saving Plans](/images/SP/003.png?featherlight=false&width=90pc)